TouchMe-Inc/cs2_chat_processor/ChatProcessorTags/README.md

 # About ChatProcessorTags

-Adds tags to the server that can be assigned via permission/group or SteamID64.
+Adds chat tags that can be assigned via permission/group or SteamID64.

 ## Screenshots